Not everyone has a 3,000 sq. ft. house that accommodates an eight-person dining table.

 It’s made using a combination of engineered wood and rubberwood which have been given a nice walnut finish.
 Traditionalists will love how easily it slots into a wood-based interior design.
 It seats four people too, though it may be better suited for more intimate dinners with a loved one.

 Unfortunately, you don’t receive any chairs as part of the package.
 It also requires a little bit of assembly.
 Still, it comes with a 30-day returns policy, so you may be able to return it if it frustrates you too much.

-- Elegant wooden design makes it a hit in traditionally designed homes
+- The elegant wooden design makes it a hit in traditionally designed homes

-- Combination of rubber wood and engineered wood give it a certain strength
+- A combination of rubber wood and engineered wood give it a certain strength

 - Perfect for couples who enjoy sharing intimate meals together